 Do I need a permit to cut trees in my woodland?
 Who do I call if I have a concern or question about woodlands being cleared on private property?

-Woodlands are regulated by the Forest Conservation By-law and depending on the type of harvest, a Notice of Intent application must be submitted to Haldimand County prior to the removal or clearing of trees.
+Woodlands are regulated by the Forest Conservation By-law.
+You must submit either a Good Forestry Practices application or Minor Exception application and receive a permit from Haldimand County prior to the removal or clearing of trees.
 Please contact our Forestry division for more information or if you see any clearing of woodlands.